 How you price your products is an essential ingredient to a successful product launch.
 Product pricing doesn’t just dictate the dollar amount at which you will agree to part with your product — price is communication and signal too.

-Pricing doesn’t just dictate the dollar amount at which you will agree to part with your product.
-Price is communication.
-Price is signal.
-For example, a high-end fashion designer would never agree to sell their perfume for the same price as a pound shop aftershave, not just because their profit margin would suffer, but also because that price would signal a cheapening of their entire brand and make it less likely shoppers would be willing to spend as much on their other products.
+For example, a high-end fashion designer would never agree to sell their perfume for the same price as a dollar-store aftershave, not just because their profit margin would suffer, but also because that price would signal a cheapening of their entire brand and make it less likely shoppers would be willing to spend as much on their other products.

 About pricing surveys

-Pricing surveys and value research are always of great interest to managers faced with determining the merits of increasing profit margins by raising prices, or the likelihood of increasing revenues by decreasing prices.
-You can run effective studies using a variety of research approaches, including conjoint analysis, Van Westendorp models and price rating scales.
+You can run effective studies using a variety of research approaches, including conjoint analysis, Van Westendorp models, Gabor-Granger Price Sensitivity studies, and price rating scales.